petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/liferay-cloud-infrastructure.md

 Liferay Cloud stores a copy of the Database service and volumes from Liferay DXP within its private network.
 Customers can manually create a backup from any environment, and restore that backup to any other environment.
 By default, backups are accessible to public web traffic through HTTP(S) connections.

 Backups are offered as one of Liferay Cloud's main services, and its rules of operation (such as backup frequency and retention) can be freely configured.
-See the [Backup Service Overview](../platform-services/backup-service/backup-service-overview.md) for more information.
+See [Backup Service](../platform-services/backup-service.md) for more information.

 ## CI Server